gscalzo/gscalzo.github.io/content/blog/devfest-bletchley-park-national-museum-of-computing.md

 <img src="/images/blog/devfest-bletchley/colossus.jpeg" alt="Colossus at The National Museum of Computing" class="img-hero" />

-Walking into the National Museum of Computing at Bletchley Park for Google DevFest felt like stepping through a living timeline, past codebreaking rooms and wartime machines, straight into today’s conversations about AI.
-It’s hard to imagine a better venue: the place where Alan Turing worked during WWII, the mind behind the Turing Test, makes an AI conference feel perfectly at home.
+Google DevFest took place inside the National Museum of Computing at Bletchley Park.
+Walking past codebreaking rooms and wartime machines on the way to talks about AI made the history unusually hard to ignore.
+Alan Turing worked at Bletchley Park during the Second World War, and later proposed the test that still bears his name.

-Huge kudos to GDG Bletchley for organizing a day that balanced hands‑on sessions with thoughtful talks.
-The energy in the museum, surrounded by working restorations and the stories of the people who built our field, made every hallway chat and demo feel a little more significant.
+GDG Bletchley mixed hands-on sessions with talks and left enough room for hallway conversations among the museum's working restorations.

-## Welcome & Keynote
+## Welcome and keynote

 <img src="/images/blog/devfest-bletchley/keynote.jpeg" alt="Keynote stage at DevFest Bletchley" class="img-frame" />

 The GDG Bletchley organizers opened the day with a light, friendly keynote, some playful interactions with Gemini, and, true to live demos, one thing that didn’t quite cooperate.
 Three speakers framed the day:

-- [Rachael Deacon‑Smith](https://www.linkedin.com/in/rachael-ds/) (Developer Advocate, Google) introduced Google’s Agents Dev Kit (ADK) and how it integrates with BigQuery.
-This immediately resonated for me: I’ve been planning to use BigQuery at NewDay for monitoring/alerting, and ADK looks like a strong add‑on for agentic querying and data‑aware workflows.
+- [Rachael Deacon‑Smith](https://www.linkedin.com/in/rachael-ds/) (Developer Advocate, Google) introduced Google’s Agents Dev Kit (ADK) and its BigQuery integration.
+I’ve been planning to use BigQuery at NewDay for monitoring and alerting, so I immediately wanted to try ADK for querying that data.
 - [Daniela Petruzalek](https://www.linkedin.com/in/petruzalek/) (Developer Relations Engineer, Google) showed how to use Go with GenAI via Genkit, including how flows and tools structure an LLM application in a way that’s testable and production‑friendly in Go.
-- [Peter Friese](https://www.linkedin.com/in/peterfriese/) (Staff Developer Advocate, Firebase) closed the segment with a thoughtful thread on “can machines think?”, looping the conversation back to Alan Turing and the origins of our field.
+- [Peter Friese](https://www.linkedin.com/in/peterfriese/) (Staff Developer Advocate, Firebase) closed the segment by asking “can machines think?”, bringing the conversation back to Alan Turing.

 ## Beyond Chatbots: BigQuery Data Agents with ADK

 <img src="/images/blog/devfest-bletchley/rachael.jpeg" alt="Rachael Deacon‑Smith on stage" class="img-frame" />

 [Rachael Deacon‑Smith](https://www.linkedin.com/in/rachael-ds/) walked through ADK concepts and patterns, with a preview of features shipping in the coming weeks.
-The framing that clicked for me:
+The parts I noted were:

 - Agents as composable units: tools, memory, orchestration, and guardrails.
 - BigQuery integration as a first‑class capability for data retrieval and enrichment.
-- Sensible path from demo to production (observability, evaluation, and deployment targets).
+- The path from a demo to production, including observability, evaluation and deployment targets.

-She emphasized using continuous queries to stream fresh data to agents, and keeping humans‑in‑the‑loop for oversight on high‑impact actions, pushing well beyond “just a chatbot.”
+She showed how continuous queries can stream fresh data to agents, and argued for human oversight of high-impact actions.

 I left with a handful of scenarios to try immediately for data‑driven monitoring and alerting.